dictybase-archive/Computers/perl.md

 <a name="perlbrew"/>
 # Perlbrew

-Absolutely avoid using Perl from the Mac OS X system.
+Avoid using `Perl` from the Mac OS X system.
 Instead, use `perlbrew` to manage Perl versions and libraries.

 Steps to install and use it (based on the [cpan site](http://search.cpan.org/~gugod/App-perlbrew-0.67/lib/App/perlbrew.pm))